Private, In-Home Tutoring in Lewiston, Idaho

-SchoolTutoring Academy’s tutoring programs for Lewiston students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Lewiston, Idaho students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Lewiston School District has eleven schools.
 There are seven elementary schools, two junior high schools and two high schools.
 In Lewiston, Language Arts (ELA) has 5 standards: reading, writing, listening, speaking and viewing.
 Listening, speaking and viewing are based solely on the Idaho State Achievement Standards, the blueprint of objectives Idaho uses to test students on.
 Lewiston schools has 5 mathematics standards which cover Number and Operation, Measurement, Algebra, Geometry and Data, and Probability and Statistics.

 We currently cover the following Lewiston-area school district: Lewiston School District.

 Educating Our Parents: Understanding the Lewiston District Curriculum

 In Language Arts, by second grade, students learn to decode 2 and 3 syllable words.
 They use spelling patterns and context clues to pronounce new words and determine their meanings.
 Students learn to add prefixes and suffixes to base words and find synonyms, antonyms and homonyms, developing a list of 300 sight words.
 They learn to tell the difference between fiction and nonfiction, and to identify the characters, and comprehend plot and setting of stories.